PA Lead and Healthy Homes Program

 Statewide, in 2009, there were 24,458 inpatient hospitalizations due to asthma, or 19.4 per 10,000 residents.
 The rate for children under 5 was 48.5 per 10,000 residents, the highest of any age group.
 The cost for those hospitalizations was approximately $556 million, not including physician charges.
 Asthma triggers such as mold, mildew, and dust mites continue to disproportionately impact the most vulnerable populations living in the oldest Pennsylvania housing.

-To promote safe and healthy housing, the Department of Health is developing the Lead and Healthy Homes Program.
-Implementation of this program is anticipated to begin in July 2013.
+To promote safe and healthy housing, the Department of Health initiated the Lead and Healthy Homes Program in 2013.
 The purpose of the Lead and Healthy Homes Program is to reduce hospitalizations, injuries, illnesses, or deaths from preventable home health or safety risks.
 This program aims to address multiple hazards in homes and prevent diseases and/or injuries that result from housing-related hazards by:

 conducting comprehensive home assessments to identify potential hazards;